jonrau1/SyntheticSun/readme-stage1/README.md

 exit
 ```

-9. <localInstance> Execute the following command to run the `AmazonCloudWatch-ManageAgent` document to configure the Agent using the Parameter spec you deployed in Step 4 and start it. **Note** replace the Instance ID and the region as needed.
+9. <localInstance> Execute the following command to run the `AmazonCloudWatch-ManageAgent` document to configure the Agent using the Parameter spec you deployed in Step 4 and start it. **Note** replace the Instance ID, profile name, and the region as needed.
 ```bash
 aws ssm send-command \
     --document-name "AmazonCloudWatch-ManageAgent" \